hoan110102/Amazon-Data-Science-Books/README.md

 # Introduction
 This Project contains queries and results for cleaning data from Amazon Data Science Books datasets.
 The purpose of this data cleaning project is to enhance the quality, consistency, and usability of the dataset by implementing a structured and comprehensive data cleaning procedure.
 Through these cleaning procedures, the project aims to enhance the integrity, accuracy, and usability of the dataset, enabling more reliable and insightful analysis, reporting, and decision-making processes.

+# Note
+This is just a file containing SQL statements to prove that I can write statements in SQL, know how to process data using SQL,...

 # Datasets
 The [Datasets](https://www.kaggle.com/datasets/die9origephit/amazon-data-science-books) used in this project is taken from Kaggle.